Back to Tap Water

 - Not in Dorm: 20%

-Given the community’s taste preference for filtered tap water, the perception that bottled water is safer than tap, and the exceeding overuse of bottled water on campus, the Academy implemented ESAC’s recommendation that one sink per floor per dorm be outfitted with an under-the-sink filtration system to improve the taste by removing chlorine.
+The Academy implemented ESAC’s recommendation that one sink per floor in the dorms be outfitted with an under-the-sink filtration system to improve the taste by removing chlorine.
 The Academy also followed ESAC’s recommendation and installed Hydration Stations (as opposed to water fountains) at key locations around campus.

 The Dining Services outlets on campus ceased all sales of bottled water.
-Parents are reminded as part of the back-to-school announcements that the use of bottled water is actively discouraged on campus.
+The use of bottled water is actively discouraged on campus.